revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To generate random number first import the module called `random` and `randint()` function is used to get the random number.
+- To generate a random number, first import the module called `random` and `randint()` function is used to get the random number.

 ```python
 import random